 Individual extensions possible.

-Transport by pinasse, English & French spoken guide, all costs related to the activities - including tourist taxes and tokens of respect to village chiefs and elders, use of tents & matrasses, full board (2 lunches, 1 dinner, 1 breakfast), filtered water, fair payment to all we work with, support to the Papillon emergency fund and the Papillon project fund.
+Transport by pinasse, English & French spoken guide, all costs related to the activities - including tourist taxes and tokens of respect to village chiefs and elders, use of tents & matrasses, full board (2 lunches, 1 dinner, 1 breakfast) and filtered water.

 Life vests available for adults, children and babies.